dappforce/subsocial-docs/docs/basics/faq/Overview.md

 by following them, or commenting and voting on their posts.
 Currently, you can also tip other users using your SUB tokens, and more monetization features will be added in the future.

-You can also burn SUB to generate a energy, allowing you to complete transations with reduced fees.
+You can also burn SUB to generate energy, allowing you to complete transations with reduced fees.

 ## What is energy?